Netcracker/qubership-hue/docs/public/installation.md

 ```

-Alternatively, you can manually create the database, user, and, grants in PostgresSQL beforehand.
+Alternatively, you can manually create the database, user, and grants in PostgresSQL beforehand.

 In any patroni pod, execute the following.